Cultural capital: Expansion

-A number of works expand Bourdieu's theory of cultural capital in a beneficial manner, without deviating from Bourdieu's framework of the different forms of capital.
-In fact, these authors can be seen to explore unarticulated areas of Bourdieu's theory as opposed to constructing a new theory.
+A number of works extend Bourdieu's theory of cultural capital, without deviating from Bourdieu's framework of its different forms.
+Such works can be seen to explore unarticulated areas of Bourdieu's theory rather than construct a new theory.

-One creative modification of Bourdieu's work is that of Emirbayer & Williams (2005), who use Bourdieu's notion of fields and capital to examine the power relations in the field of social services, particularly homeless shelters.
-The authors talk of the two separate fields that operate in the same geographic location (the shelter) and the types of capital that are legitimate and valued in each.
-Specifically they show how homeless people can possess "staff-sanctioned capital" or "client-sanctioned capital" and show how in the shelter, they are both at the same time, desirable and undesirable, valued and disparaged, depending on which of the two fields they are operating in.
-Although the authors do not clearly define staff-sanctioned and client-sanctioned capital as cultural capital, and state that usually the resources that form these two capitals are gathered from a person's life as opposed to their family, it can be seen how Bourdieu's theory of cultural capital can be a valuable theory in analysing inequality in any social setting.
+One modification of Bourdieu's work is that of Emirbayer and Williams (2005), who use Bourdieu's notion of fields and capital to examine the power relations in the field of social services, particularly homeless shelters.
+The authors describe the two separate fields that operate in the same geographic location (the shelter) and the types of capital that are legitimate and valued in each.
+Specifically, they show how homeless people can possess "staff-sanctioned capital" or "client-sanctioned capital" and show how, in the shelter, they are simultaneously desirable and undesirable, and valued and disparaged, depending on which of the two fields they operate in.
+Although the authors do not clearly define staff-sanctioned and client-sanctioned capital as cultural capital, and they state that usually the resources that form these two capitals are gathered from a person's life as opposed to their family, it can be seen how their analysis applies Bourdieu's theory of cultural capital to inequality in a social setting.

-On the other hand, some have introduced new variables into Bourdieu's concept of cultural capital.
-The work of Emmison & Frow (1998) centers on an exploration of the ability of Information Technology to be considered a form of cultural capital.
+Other researchers have introduced new variables into Bourdieu's concept of cultural capital.
+The work of Emmison and Frow (1998) centers on an exploration of the ability of information technology to be considered a form of cultural capital.
 The authors state that "a familiarity with, and a positive disposition towards the use of bourgeoisie technologies of the information age can be seen as an additional form of cultural capital bestowing advantage on those families that possess them."
-Specifically computers are "machines" that form a type of objectified cultural capital, and the ability to use them is an embodied type of cultural capital.
-This work is useful because it shows the ways in which Bourdieu's concept of cultural capital can be expanded and updated to include cultural goods and practices which are progressively more important in determining achievement both in the school and without.
+Specifically, computers are "machines" that form a type of objectified cultural capital, and the ability to use them is an embodied type of cultural capital.
+This work shows how Bourdieu's concept of cultural capital can be expanded and updated to include cultural goods and practices which are increasingly more important in determining achievement both in and outside school.